nuttycream/deeznuts/content/projects/omnibot.md

 fastest, but by just being different.
 So we stuck to our 3-wheeled omnidirectional design, and started coming up with ideas on the shell and how we can make it even cooler!

+## Initial Design

+Ambitions were high for our initial design.
+The main idea we had to work around was a three-wheeled omni-directional robot.